-Instead of using a thin batting, I used white flannel, didn’t have any real thin batting and thought it would serve the same purpose.
+Instead of thin batting, I used white flannel, since I didn’t have the batting and figured it would serve the same purpose.

 When I stitched the narrow seam along the edge of the casing, I used the inside of the foot to guide me and moved the needle over one notch to the left.
 Did the same for the other side, just moved the needle to the right.

 Using these same techniques, I made a little shoulder bag to go with my Granddaughter’s First Communion dress.
 How to attach a strap was an issue, but I figured it out, simply tucked it under the lining flap/pocket, that is formed to hold the metal tape.
 Stitched across it, then folded it back and caught it in the stitching at the upper edge.

 I made her bag wider, so the outer fabric and flannel were cut 6-1/2”x14”, and the metal tape pieces 5-3/4”.
 An off white fabric in my stash became the lining, which was cut 6-1/2”x17”.